 Skip to main content

-QitOS treats benchmark work as part of the same runtime story as normal agent runs.
-That means benchmark execution, replay, export, and result aggregation all sit on top of the same core primitives:
+Benchmark work in QitOS runs on the same runtime as normal agent runs.
+Benchmark execution, replay, export, and result aggregation all sit on top of the same core primitives:

 • Task